madisonmussari/mcts_kds/README.md

         Produces game state/environment assuming that player moves "action".

         Returns:
+            environment
                 the state which results from taking action
         """
         return